cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

 Separating the control loop logic from the ``Agent`` logic allows greater flexibility in the way agents are used.
 In fact, ``Agent`` is entirely decoupled from the ``Environment`` interface.
-This means that our agents can be used outside of standard research environments, such as part of a REST api, a multi-agent system, etc.
+This means that our agents can be used outside of standard research environments, such as part of a REST API, a multi-agent system, etc.
 Any code that passes a ``State`` is compatible with our agents.

 What is a ``State``?